Phixia/WildEncounter/README.md

 To run the CLI tools go to a command prompt, cd into the WildEncounter directory, and execute the various python scripts as follows;

 WARNING: wildencounter.py is old and will likely be removed once I am confident in my new object oriented script instead run wildencounter.object.py or pokegen.py

-To run wildencounter.object.py:
+wildencounter.object.py:

-# python wildencounter.object.py BiomeName Level
+	python wildencounter.object.py BiomeName Level
 	Example: To generate a level 14 wild pokemon that lives in a cave;
-# python wildencounter.object.py cave 14
+		python wildencounter.object.py cave 14

+pokegen.py
 	For the times when you specifically know the mon you want but want to random gen the stats and pull the available moveset.
-Use the pokegen.py

-To run the pokegen.py

-# python pokegen.py PokemonName Level (Case sensitive)
+Use the pokegen.py python pokegen.py PokemonName Level (Case sensitive)

-Example: To generate a level 15 Geodude

-# python pokegen.py "Geodude" 15
+	Example: To generate a level 15 Geodude python pokegen.py "Geodude" 15

-To run abilityexplainer.py:
+abilityexplainer.py:

-# python abilityexplainer.py "Ability Name" (Case sensitive)
+	python abilityexplainer.py "Ability Name" (Case sensitive)
 	Example: To explain the ability "Pickup"

-# python abilityexplainer.py "Pickup"
+		python abilityexplainer.py "Pickup"

+pickup.py
-To run the pickup.py script to determine what you pickup (or possibly for random loot):
+	To run the pickup.py script to determine what you pickup (or possibly for random loot): python pickup.py

-# python pickup.py

-To run the moveexplainer.py:
+moveexplainer.py:

-# python moveexplainer.py "Move Name" (Case sensitive)
+	python moveexplainer.py "Move Name" (Case sensitive)
 	Example: To explain the move "Tackle"

-# python moveexplainer.py "Tackle"
+		python moveexplainer.py "Tackle"

 If you have any questions or suggestions please open an issue or pull request on github.